How We Work

 Grant Size

-We determine our grant sizes based on an organization’s capacity, number of clients served, budget, and other factors.
+We strive for balance across the entire portfolio and determine our grant sizes based on an organization’s alignment with our strategy and priorities, budget, capacity, and other factors.

 Grant Process and Timeline

-1. The program officer extends an invitation to apply for funding or shares the decision not to proceed at this time
+1. The program officer extends a request for additional information or shares the decision not to proceed at this time

-1. The program officer and grants team perform due diligence, summarizing information and recommending a grant amount, term and support type
+1. The program officer and grants team perform due diligence, summarize information, and recommend a grant amount, term, and support type

-1. The staff and board meet to review grant recommendations and hear updates about current partners, keep each other informed about what is happening in our communities
+1. The staff and board meet to review grant recommendations and hear updates from current partners

-1. Shortly after the grants meeting, the program officer notifies partners of an award or declination
+1. Shortly after the grants meeting, the program officer notifies partners of the decision for the grant recommendation

-1. Within one month after the grants meeting, partners receive formal notification in the form of an award letter and grant funds
+1. Within one month of the grants meeting, partners receive formal notification in the form of an award letter and grant funds

 After a Grant Is Made

-We believe in minimizing our partners’ donor requirements, so grantees can do their best work.
-In this way, we do not require any reporting, presentations, continued site visits, or donor cultivation.
-Given the number of grantees we have, and their scattered locations, we conduct one follow up call with each grantee per year — typically within three months of their grant renewal date.
+We try to be as unobtrusive as possible so our grantees can do their best work.
+We do not require any special reporting, presentations, site visits, or donor cultivation.
+Given the number of grantees that we have, their varied areas of work, and their locations, we conduct check-in calls only as needed to learn more about the field and issues at large.
 We do not attend fundraisers, galas, or other events.